-A child abuse investigation has been received on parents, Bill and Elizabeth, and their two children, four-year-old Jacob and seven-year-old Jenna.
-At commencement, it is determined that Jacob and Jenna are in present danger due to ongoing drug use by the parents and an In-Home Safety Plan will not be able to control the danger threats in the home.
-The children are removed and the parents request that the children be placed with a family friend, Amanda Rivera, age 32, who they both have known for most of their life.
-They believe she will provide the children with a loving home.
+A child abuse investigation was received on parents, Bill and Elizabeth, and their two children, four-year-old Jacob and seven-year-old Jenna.
+After commencing the investigation, the CPI determined that Jacob and Jenna were in present danger due to ongoing drug use by the parents.
+An In-Home Safety Plan was unable to control the danger threats and the children were removed and placed in foster care.
+At the time there were no relatives or non-relatives who were identified as a possible placement for the children.
+The CPI completed their assessment, determined that the children were unsafe, and the case was transferred to Case Management.
+After case transfer the parents shared with the Case Manager that they have been talking to one of their long-term friends, Amanda Rivera, about taking placement of the children.
+Amanda Rivera, age 32, is willing to take both children and has known and had regular contact with the children since they were born.
+Bill and Elizabeth believe Amanda will provide the children with a loving home.

-The following information has been gathered about Jenna and Jacob:
+The following information has been gathered about Jessa and Jacob:

-- Jenna is seven years old and is in the second grade at Ivey Hawn Elementary.
+- Jenna is seven years old in the second grade at Ivey Hawn Elementary.
 She is working at grade level in math, reading, and English.
-Her teacher reports she is a bright child, but there have been problems with her behavior.
+Her teacher reports she is a bright child, but there have been problems with behavior.
 However, she is easily redirected.
-Jenna enjoys working on art projects and even won 2nd place last year at the school fair for a painting she completed. - Jacob is four years old and is in VPK at Busy Bee Daycare.
+Jenna enjoys working on art projects and even won 2nd place last year at the school fair for a painting she completed. - Jacob is four years old and in VPK at Busy Bee Daycare.
 He has shown improvement over the year with his shapes, colors, and numbers.
 He is struggling with fine motor skills, such has holding a pencil correctly.
 He is very active and likes to spend time playing outside.
-He also loves playing video games. - Both Jenna and Jacob have good things to say about Amanda and talked about times when she had taken care of them in the past.
+He also loves playing video games, especially Minecraft.

+• Both Jenna and Jacob have good things to say about Amanda and talked about times when she has taken care of them in the past.
 They were advised of the placement.
 Jenna was upset with the thought of having to move schools and missing her friends.
-When she learned that Amanda was willing to transport her to her school, she was willing to go with Amanda.
+However, when she learned that Amanda is willing to transport her to her school, she was willing to go with Amanda.
 Jacob was upset at first, however, when he learned he was able to bring all of his transformer toys with him, he calmed down and was willing to go with Amanda.